KyleRego/KyleRego.github.io/collections/_software_development_notes/design-patterns-in-ruby.markdown

 mathjax: false
 ---

 **In the future, this page may describe design patterns more generally than just the ones most relevant to Ruby.
-This page is currently just my notes on [Design Patterns in Ruby](https://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452)**
+Currently these are just my notes from reading [Design Patterns in Ruby](https://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452)**

 The Gang of Four popularized the ideas of design patterns, which are common solutions to problems in object-oriented programming.
 This book focuses on 14 of the original 23 GoF patterns.